inzk0518/tp/docs/DeveloperGuide.md

 Command: `unlink p/CONTACT_ID p/PROPERTY_ID`

 To simulate:<br>
-- Have at least 1 contact and 1 property in the current filtered contact and property list that do not have each others' UUIDs in both their `Buying IDs`/`Buyer IDs` and `Selling IDs`/`Seller IDs` data.
+- Have at least 1 contact and 1 property in the current filtered contact and property list that do not have each others' UUIDs in both their `Buying Property IDs`/`Buyer IDs` and `Selling Property IDs`/`Seller IDs` data.
 - Run the above command with CONTACT_ID replaced with the UUID of said contact, PROPERTY_ID replaced with the UUID of said property.

 Expected:<br>